vkegel/VLK-test-repo/README.md

 # VLK-test-repo
-this is a test of the repo system
+this is a test of the repo system.
+This is another test, created on my local machine.